Oelenberg Abbey

 Oelenberg Abbey (Abbatia B.M.V. de Oelenberg; Abbaye Notre-Dame d'Oelenberg; Kloschter vum Eelabarg) is a Trappist monastery located in Reiningue near Mulhouse, France.
-It has been an important place of worship in Alsace since the 11th century but now hosts a small community of five monks (as of 2017).
+It has been an important place of worship in Alsace since the 11th century and most recently hosted a small community of ten monks (as of 2024).

 The former Augustinian then Jesuit church with its nave, its two-level transept, its choir and its burial vault were listed as a Historic Monument on June 16, 1992.